parking-data-standards/apds2netex/README.md

 ## Starting Point and Motivation
 ### APDS
 With the input of numerous parking industry professionals, the _Alliance for Parking Data Standards_ (https://www.allianceforparkingdatastandards.org) has created the APDS standard.
 The latest version of the standard specification is v4.0.
 The _Alliance_ also provides an accompanying APDS Messaging Specification (published on GitHub) to facilitate implementation work for APDS adopters.
+The APDS specifications also form the basis of ISO TS 5206-1:2023 _Parking – Core Data Model_, and the European CEN TS 15167-6:2022 _DATEX II Parking Publications_.

 ### NeTEx, NeTEx Parking Profile
 There is a variety of other specifications covering selected aspects of transport and mobility.
 One such standard specification is Transmodel (EN 12896, http://www.transmodel-cen.eu ), the CEN reference data model for public transport.
-Transmodel has also been the basis for NeTEx (“Network Timetable Exchange”, http://netex-cen.eu ) which constitutes a CEN Technical Standard for exchanging Public Transport schedules and related data (CEN TS 16614-1, CEN TS 16614-2, CEN TS 16614-3).
+Transmodel has also been the basis for NeTEx (“Network Timetable Exchange”, http://netex-cen.eu ) which constitutes a CEN Technical Specification for exchanging Public Transport schedules and related data (CEN TS 16614-1, CEN TS 16614-2, CEN TS 16614-3).

 There are some profiles using a subset of NetEx.
 One of them is “NeTEx – Profil Français pour les Parkings”.
 It is related to parking facilities as one important element in the greater scheme of transport modes.
 It originally was created to serve as a basis for 3rd parties who are mandated to fulfill the French LOM (Lois d’Orientation pour les Mobilités), a national regulation.